emilleem/Cereal-Nutrition-EDA-Project/readme.md

 * **One statistical test** answering a concrete question (e.g., rating differs by type).
 * **One simple model** with interpretable coefficients (optional).
 * **Executive summary**: concise, accurate, and tied to visuals.

-If you want, I can generate the plots/tables for the specific questions above and draft an executive summary from your exact dataset.